Does Washer Or Dryer Shrink Clothes

 4. Avoid Over-Drying: The dryer is another common cause of shrinkage, especially when clothes are exposed to high heat for extended periods.
 To prevent over-drying, remove your clothes from the dryer while they are still slightly damp and allow them to air dry the rest of the way.

 Over-drying can cause the fibers in your clothes to become brittle and break down, leading to shrinkage and premature wear.
-Using a lower heat setting or a delicate cycle can also help to minimize the risk of shrinkage.
+So using a lower heat setting or a delicate cycle can also help to minimize the risk of shrinkage.
 Additionally, consider using dryer balls to help separate the clothes and improve air circulation, reducing drying time.

 5. Air Dry When Possible: Air drying is the gentlest way to dry your clothes and can significantly reduce the risk of shrinkage.
 Hang your clothes on a clothesline or drying rack, or lay them flat on a clean surface.
 Avoid hanging delicate items by their straps, as this can cause them to stretch out of shape.